Home

 Bruce Tague

 ran Meinecke Studio, an architecture firm.
-They
+They built houses, apartments and commercial structures in contemporary styles.

 Mr. Meinecke also wrote classical music "that had a lot of